davisjam/davisjam.github.io/_pages/home.md

 - Paper on security for embedded systems: LCTES 2023.
 Congrats Ming!
 - Paper on security for embedded systems: DSN-Disrupt 2023.
 Congrats Jayashree!
 - Paper on pre-trained models: MSR-Dataset 2023.
 Congrats Wenxin+Nick!
-- Serving on the LCTES 2023 PC
+- Serving on the LCTES 2023 PC, Technical track
 - Paper on pre-trained models: ICSE 2023.
 Congrats Wenxin!
-- Serving on the ESEC/FSE 2023 PC.
+- Serving on the ESEC/FSE 2023 PC, Technical track.
 - Paper on secure regular expressions: S&P 2023
 - Google renews support for our research on software engineering for machine learning